DevMarcoStundner/CAN_MCSD_Project/README.md

 - build -> creates the .elf and .bin file from source
 - clean -> clears all temporary files
 - flash -> flashes the bin file via st-util

+## Serial Console
+Because of the whack specification, minicom does not handle the crlf lf etc translation correctly.
+Therefore, it is advisable to use the program *picocom* with the command `picocom -b 9600 --parity n --omap crlf --imap lfcrlf --echo /dev/ttyUSB0`.